DerGoogler/MMRL/docs/SuFile.md

 > [!NOTE]
 > `SuFile` is a global part in ModConf.
 No need to import it.

-> `SuFile` will support ModFS syntax in future version's.

 ## Reading files

 Files can easily be read within MMRL, it returns a empty string if the file does not exists.